Should I Brush My Pet’s Teeth?

 Brush pets teeth graphic

-There are a variety of at-home methods for caring for your dog’s teeth, all of which can help reduce plaque buildup.
+There are various at-home methods for caring for your dog’s teeth, all of which can help reduce plaque buildup.

-• Brushing: Between routine dental checks by your vet, brushing is the most effective at-home treatment.
-Most dogs will take a few tries before they warm up to the idea of having their teeth brushed, but with patience (and deliciously flavored dog toothpastes), it will become routine for them.
+• Brushing: Brushing is the most effective at-home treatment between routine dental checks by your vet.
+Most dogs will take a few tries before they warm up to brushing their teeth, but it will become routine with patience (and deliciously flavored dog toothpaste).

 • Dietary Treatment: Certain dog food brands and chews can also help fight plaque.
 Specially shaped kibble or anti-tartar ingredients can be found in dog food, while specially designed chews, with ridges and edges designed to help clean teeth, can be great long-term ways to increase dental health.

-Other causes of bad breath in dogs can include diabetes, infections or kidney disease.
-If persistent bad breath is an issue and oral hygiene management doesn’t help, be sure to consult your veterinarian to rule out a bigger problem.
+Other causes of bad breath in dogs include diabetes, infections, or kidney disease.
+If persistent bad breath is an issue and oral hygiene management doesn’t help, consult your veterinarian to rule out a bigger problem.

 Share this article